 3. PSB Loans in 59 Minutes

-On Nov 5, 2018, our Prime Minister, unveiled a dedicated digital platform or web portal named as psbloansin59minutes to enable loans of up to Rs.
-5 crore in just 59 minutes for startup business and MSMEs.
-The government startup loans were launched to provide financial assistance to the Micro, Small and Medium Enterprises (MSMEs) throughout India.
-Some of the great features about this facility are:
+On Nov 5, 2018, the Prime Minister, unveiled a dedicated digital platform or web portal named psbloansin59minutes.com to enable loans of up to Rs.
+5 crores within just 59 minutes of approval for startups, businesses and MSMEs.
+This loan scheme was initiated by the Indian Government to provide financial assistance to Startups, Micro, Small, and Medium Enterprises (MSMEs) throughout India.
+Some of the salient features of this loan type are as follows:

-- Loan amount: The loan amount offered under this loan will be between Rs.
-1 Lakh and maximum is up to Rs.
+- Loan amount: From Rs.
+1 Lakh and up to Rs.
 5 crore

 Best SME/MSME Loan offers are just a click away Apply Now